Kurento/kurento/source/features/kurento_utils_js.rst

    * *audioStreams*: Provides an already available audio stream that will be used instead of using the media stream from the local microphone.
    * *mediaConstraints*: Defined the quality for the video and audio
-   * *connectionConstraints*: Defined the connection constraint according with browser like googIPv6, DtlsSrtpKeyAgreement...
    * *peerConnection*: Use a peerConnection which was created before
    * *sendSource*: Which source will be used